“[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 July 10, 1960: Judy attended, along with Sammy Davis Jr., Frank Sinatra, Milton Berle, Tony Martin, George Jessel, and other celebrities, the Democratic fundraiser at the Beverly Hills Hotel in Los Angeles.
 The fundraiser was for her friend, John F. Kennedy, who would soon become President.
 Some film footage exists, see below.

-July 10, 1961: “Judy At Carnegie Hall” was released by Capitol Records.
-The two-record set, which was recorded by the label on April 23, 1961, became an instant hit, spending 95 weeks on the charts, 13 of which were at the #1 spot.
+July 10, 1961: “Judy at Carnegie Hall” was released by Capitol Records.
+The two-record set, recorded by the label on April 23, 1961, became an instant hit, spending 95 weeks on the charts, including 13 weeks at the #1 spot.
 The album has never been out of print.

-The album premiered on CD in 1987, in an abridged single-disc edition that generated outrage by the fans.
-With previously unreleased talking (& funny stories) by Judy during the concert, the full concert was released in 1989.
+The album was initially released on CD in 1987 in an abridged single-disc edition, which generated outrage among fans.
+With previously unreleased talking (and funny stories) by Judy during the concert, the full concert was released in 1989.
 The complete recording was remastered and re-released on 24-karat gold discs by DCC Compact Classics in March 2000.
 Capitol Records released a 40th-anniversary edition in 2001.

 The original stereo two-record album was re-released on vinyl in 2015.

-There was a CD re-release in 2017 as part of a set of Judy’s Capitol albums.
-Unfortunately, this set uses a version in which all of the songs fade in and out as separate tracks that ruin the flow of the original concert experience.
-In 2022, AVID Records released another version on CD, this time fixing the pitch (read more here).
+The CD was re-released in 2017 as part of a set of Judy’s Capitol albums.
+Unfortunately, this set uses a version in which all the songs fade in and out as separate tracks, which ruins the flow of the original concert experience.

 Check out The Judy Room’s “Judy Garland – The Concert Years” here.